-Our assembly takes place in the school and is a special time for us to come together as a school community.
-Each theme has a context which is based on developing personal values, citizenship, class work and celebrating personal achievement.
-Borders Christian Youth Trust (BCYT) and our local Minister are invited in to support selected assemblies which share the Handbook 2023/24 [Greenlaw Primary School] 22 common values of Christianity and all world religions.
-There is a class led assembly and an end of term service to celebrate Harvest/ Christmas / Easter to which all parents/carers and friends of the school are welcome to attend.
+Our assembly are a special time for us to come together as a school community.
+Each theme has a context which is based on developing and understanding our school values, children's personal values, citizenship, class successes and celebrating personal achievement.
+Borders Christian Youth Trust (BCYT) and appropriate speakers are invited in to support selected assemblies where the values of Christianity and all world religions are shared.
+There are Handbook 2024/25 class led and end of term assemblies to celebrate Harvest/ Christmas / Easter to which all parents/carers and friends of the school are welcome to attend.